laravel-ja/ja-docs-5.8/original-en/valet.md

 To share a site, navigate to the site's directory in your terminal and run the `valet share` command.
 A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser.
 That's it.

 To stop sharing your site, hit `Control + C` to cancel the process.

+<a name="site-specific-environment-variables"></a>
+## Site Specific Environment Variables

+Some applications using other frameworks may depend on server environment variables but do not provide a way for those variables to be configured within your project.
+Valet allows you to configure site specific environment variables by adding a `.valet-env.php` file within the root of your project.
+These variables will be added to the `$_SERVER` global array:

+    <?php

+    return [
+        'WEBSITE_NAME' => 'My Blog',
+    ];

 <a name="custom-valet-drivers"></a>
 ## Custom Valet Drivers